plewis/plewis.github.io/phylogenetics/lab-simulation.md

 I don't want to leave you with the notion that likelihood is immune from problems such as LBA.

-Revise your _sg.sh_ file to contain this seq-gen command:
+:large_blue_diamond: Revise your _sg.sh_ file to contain this seq-gen command:

     seq-gen -mHKY -l1000 -n1000 -p1 -t2.0 -on -x paupblock.txt -z12345 -a0.1 < tree.txt > simdata.nex

 The only thing I've added is `-a0.1` which adds a considerable amount of among-site rate heterogeneity to the model used to simulate the data.
 This means that many sites will evolve very slowly but some sites will evolve very quickly (the overall mean rate is the same).
 We will not tell the likelihood model used by PAUP* about this rate heterogeneity, so the analysis model will assume that every site evolves under the same rate.

-Run _sg.sh_ to generate _simdata.nex_ anew.
+:large_blue_diamond: Run _sg.sh_ to generate _simdata.nex_ anew.

-Be sure to delete or rename your _logfile.txt_, _likelihood-results.tre_, and _parsimony-results.tre_ files before running PAUP* and analyzing the results.
+:large_blue_diamond: Be sure to delete or rename your _logfile.txt_, _likelihood-results.tre_, and _parsimony-results.tre_ files before running PAUP* and analyzing the results.

 > :thinking: How many likelihood trees were AB|CD?
 AC|BD?
 AD|BC when rate heterogeneity was present?